Fusion-Power-Plant-Framework/bluemira/documentation/source/utilities/utilities.rst

 Toroidal coordinate transform
 ----------------------------------------

-Demonstrate  the conversion between cylindrical and toroidal coordinate systems using the Bluemira functions `cylindrical_to_toroidal` and `toroidal_to_cylindrical`.
+This is a demonstration of the conversion between cylindrical and toroidal coordinate systems using the Bluemira functions `cylindrical_to_toroidal` and `toroidal_to_cylindrical`.
 We denote toroidal coordinates by (:math:`\tau`, :math:`\sigma`, :math:`\phi`) and cylindrical coordinates by (:math:`R`, :math:`z`, :math:`\phi`).

 Imports